Convoy raises $400 million at $2.75 billion valuation to make freight trucking more efficient

 This has been a key theme to emerge across the technology industry, with the likes of Apple and Google increasingly touting their green credentials.
 On-demand transport giant Uber is pushing for more electric vehicles in some of its key locations, and it recently committed to powering each of its offices with renewable energy by 2025.

 According to the U.S. Environmental Protection Agency (EPA), mid-weight and heavy-duty trucks accounted for 23% of all transport-based greenhouse gas emissions in 2017.
-And the American Transport Research Institute (ATRI) report on the operational costs of trucking found that of the 9.4 billion miles traversed annually, 20.7% involved empty loads, thought other reports — including research carried out by Convoy itself — place this figure at closer to a third.
+And an American Transport Research Institute (ATRI) report on the operational costs of trucking found that of the 9.4 billion miles traversed annually, 20.7% involved empty loads, thought other reports — including research carried out by Convoy itself — place this figure at closer to a third.

-Whatever the true figure, Convoy’s “empty mile” rhetoric is clearly appealing to investors with commitments to both profit and ethics.
+Whatever the true figure, Convoy’s “empty mile” solution is clearly appealing to investors with commitments to both profit and ethics.

 “Generation’s investment in Convoy is grounded in many years of research into the future of logistics,” said Generation Investment Management partner Joy Tuffield.
 “Through its use of data science, Convoy is driving the next evolution in efficiency across the industry.
 This is an exceptional opportunity to achieve a reduction in carbon emissions while simultaneously increasing earnings for truck drivers and increasing service quality for shippers.”